Special properties – special applications

 Special materials are used in a number of areas: titanium is suitable for use in seawater-cooled heat exchangers and systems that come into contact with bleaching lyes, chrome and nitric acid.
 In addition, titanium is also used in the aerospace industry and in medical equipment.
 Amongst other things, zirconium is used in apparatuses used to produce acetic and hydrochloric acid or urea, and also in medical and nuclear equipment.
 Special materials are also used in the aerospace industry, to build power plants, in the petrochemical industry and in high-performance components in the automobile industry.
 Nickel alloys are used for instance to build machines and in the chemical industry.
-In addition to the above-mentioned application fields, special materials are also used to build power plants, in the petrochemical industry and in high-performance components in the automobile industry.

 Good material know-how necessary